tymyrddin/purple/source/docs/audits/iso27001/map-room.md

 - "We can't afford not to" attitude rather than "we can't afford it"
 - Long-term security strategy exists, not just compliance focus

-The distinction between stated and observable commitment matters for the ISMS.
+The distinction between stated and observable commitment is consequential for the ISMS.
 A signed policy is evidence of intent.
 Observable commitment appears in resource allocation decisions when security competes with other priorities, in whether the security manager has actual authority to stop activities that create unacceptable risk, and in how the organisation responds to repeated policy violations.
 When the documented commitment pattern diverges from the observed behaviour